-- Find out who uses a wheelchair in your congregation and make sure they can get into church, direct them to accessible seating and ask them if they need further assistance. - Does your congregation include children with intellectual challenges in religious education programs and sacramental preparation with the necessary supports?
+- Ask your pastor if you can start an inclusion committee to meet the needs of congregants. - Find out who uses a wheelchair in your congregation and make sure they can get into church, direct them to accessible seating and ask them if they would like the usher to bring them communion. - Does your congregation include children with intellectual challenges in religious education programs and sacramental preparation with the necessary supports?
 Find out what you can do to help. - Does your congregation give people with physical, intellectual or sensory challenges the opportunity to minister or volunteer?
 A personal invitation and providing accommodations can make participation a reality. - Find out whether anyone in your congregation needs transportation to church.
 Then make arrangements for their transport.
-People who live in group homes or supported living arrangements and people with vision loss often do not have transportation on weekends. - Does your congregation have trained greeters who make a special point to invite people with challenges to worship and then greet them when they come in?
+People who live in group homes or supported living arrangements and people with vision loss often do not have transportation on weekends. - Does your congregation have greeters who make a special point to invite people with challenges to worship and then greet them when they come in?
 Why not volunteer to be a greeter? - Is there a need for a sign language interpreter for those who communicate with sign language?
 Explore how you can make this happen.
-People in your congregation who use sign language would know where to find an interpreter. - Use access symbols on print materials and signage to publicize your access features.
+People in your congregation who use sign language would know where to find an interpreter.